Extended applicability domain of viscous anisotropic hydrodynamics in (2+1)-D Bjorken flow with transverse expansion: Models and Observables

 and the response of the system to the initial ellipticity $\epsilon_2=\lra{\xT^2e^{2i\phi_{\xT}}}_\epsilon/\lra{\xT^2}_\epsilon$, which is quantified by the momentum anisotropy $\varepsilon_p$,

-While $\varepsilon_p$ is generally complex-valued, its imaginary component vanishes in our simulations due to the alignment of the minor axis of the average initial energy density profile with the $x$-axis.
-Thus, in Sec.~\ref{sec:evolve} and \ref{sec:final-state} we only consider the real part of $\varepsilon_p$.
+Although $\varepsilon_p$ is generally complex-valued, its imaginary component vanishes in our simulations due to the alignment of the minor axis of the average initial energy density profile with the $x$-axis.
+Thus, in Secs.~\ref{sec:evolve} and \ref{sec:final-state} we only consider the real part of $\varepsilon_p$.